What are Natural Cough Remedies?

 You can mix this syrup with honey.
 For a small dog, give half a teaspoon three times a day and for a large dog, one full teaspoon three times a day.

 Targeted towards fighting infection, Tossa K contains mustard seed, black seed, olive leaf and pau d'arco.
-It can relieve upper respiratory infections when given four times per day in doses of half a teaspoon each.
-It is known to be excellent for immune systems as well as for killing viruses and bacteria.
+It may relieve signs of upper respiratory infections when given four times per day in doses of half a teaspoon each.
+It claims to bolster the immune system and to help fight infection.

 Efficacy of Natural Cough Remedies in Dogs